-Tizen 2.0 shown off on Samsung reference device at MWC 2013Alex Wagner - Deputy Managing Editor, News Desk
+Tizen 2.0 shown off on Samsung reference device at MWC 2013Alex Wagner - Editorial Director of News and Content

 Last week we saw the release of the Tizen 2.0 software development kit and source code, and along with that came some screenshots that gave us a peek at how the operating system looks.
 Thankfully we're getting another, extended look at Tizen 2.0 today, as Engadget and CNET got the chance to preview the OS running on a Samsung reference device (that looks more than a bit like a Galaxy S III in a case) earlier today at Mobile World Congress 2013.
 The Tizen 2.0 lock screen displays the usual lock screen-y information such as time, date and weather.
 Users can bypass the lock screen and jump into the OS itself by sliding their finger from left to right at the bottom of the display, which is of the 720p variety.